raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 A full hexagon of similarly-colored triangles is called a HEXA.
 These are the main way to earn points — create a HEXA match, and BOOM!!
 You gain points, and the triangles involved are replaced with all new colors.

-When the game ends, you'll get a read-out of how many Swap you've made, and how many HEXAs you've matched.
+When the game ends, you'll get a read-out of how many Swaps you've made, and how many HEXAs you've matched.

-As far as basic gameplay is concerned...that's all you need to know!
-But, depending on the mode you're playing, there are a few more things you need to know...
+As far as basic gameplay is concerned...that's all you gotta know to get started!
+But, depending on the mode you're playing, there are a few more things you need to learn...

 # Modes